-But Mr. M. goes farther. &#8220;The apostolic church,&#8221; says he, &#8220;was visible solely because it shewed forth the virtues of the Saviour; and, now too, there are souls, who, in a feeble measure, are the witnesses of Christ.
-Why not call the same things by the same name, in the past as well as in the nineteenth century?&#8221;
+But Mr. M. goes farther.
+"The apostolic church," says he, "was visible solely because it shewed forth the virtues of the Saviour; and, now too, there are souls, who, in a feeble measure, are the witnesses of Christ.
+Why not call the same things by the same name, in the past as well as in the nineteenth century?"

 This is a formal denial of all the doctrine of the word.
 Did God put apostles in souls?
 Did He put gifts of healing in a soul?
 You may exclaim, if you will, You take up things in such a way!
 Yes; I take things quietly, as I find them in the word, and I say that you put aside and deny the unity of the Church of God and all the doctrine of the word.
-Mr. M. says I confound Catholicism of form with the unity of the Spirit.
+Mr. M. says I confound catholicism of form with the unity of the Spirit.
 Take the unity of a man; in what does it consist?
 I do not speak of uniformity of organization.
 I speak of the unity of the body.
 There is one Spirit and one body, one body on the earth; @Ephesians 4.
-Your unity of the spirit| consists only in
+Your unity of the spirit¦ consists only in

-| Page 139.
+¦ Page 139.